Christ Pantocrator (Sinai): Description and production

 With a height of 84 cm, width of 45.5 cm, and a thickness of 1.2 cm, the icon was originally taller and wider before its top and sides were cut.
 Otherwise, there is only one spot with major damage, a large portion of Christ's hair on his left side, including his left ear and shoulder.
 The original encaustic surface has continually been preserved in excellent condition overall.

-As with many of the early icons from Sinai, the Christ Pantocrator was created by using this technique, known as encaustic—a medium using hot wax paint—that was rarely used in the Byzantine world after the iconoclastic controversies of the eighth and ninth centuries.
-The monastery at Sinai is the only place in the world where a substantial number of these encaustic icons, particularly those dating from as early as the sixth century, have been preserved.
-During the period of Byzantine Iconoclasm, the production of Orthodox icons continued at Sinai, whereas they were being destroyed in Constantinople.
+As with many of the early icons from Sinai, the Christ Pantocrator was created by using encaustic—a medium using hot wax paint—that was rare in the Byzantine world after the iconoclastic controversies of the eighth and ninth centuries.
+The monastery at Sinai is the only place where a substantial number of encaustic icons have been preserved, some dating from as early as the sixth century.
+During the period of Byzantine Iconoclasm, the production of Orthodox icons continued at Sinai, as they were being destroyed in Constantinople.

 Survival from Byzantine Iconoclasm and aftermath

-The Muslim Arabs quickly took control of the entire Levant south of the Turkish mountains, including Egypt and Sinai, cutting the monastery's ties with Constantinople in the year 640.
-Therefore, by the time the era of iconoclasm had been initiated by Emperor Leo III in 726, the Monastery of Saint Catherine had already been protected under Muslim rule for nearly a century and was able to survive the destruction of iconoclasm.
-Furthermore, the location of the monastery in the rocky desert of Sinai, far away from any major trade or military route, kept the contents within St. Catherine's safe from raiders as well as conquering armies.
-Today, the monastery houses more than 2,000 icons, dating from the sixth century to modern times.
+The Muslim Arabs quickly took control of the southern Levant, including Egypt and Sinai, severing the monastery of Saint Catherine's ties with Constantinople in 640 AD.
+Thus by the era of iconoclasm initiated by Emperor Leo III in 726, the Monastery of Saint Catherine had already been protected under Muslim rule for nearly a century and was insulated from the destruction.
+Furthermore, the location of St. Catherine's in the rocky desert of Sinai, far away from any major trade or military route, kept the religious art housed within the monastery away from raiders as well as conquering armies.
+Today, the monastery houses a collection of over 2,000 icons, dating from the sixth century to modern times.